 But your window selection does play a role in solving the natural lighting and water issues.
-In both cases, Safetyline Jalousie’s louvre windows may offer the right solution.
+In both cases, Safetyline Jalousie’s louvre windows may offer the right solution for natural ventilation.
 Here are two reasons why.

 Reason #1 – Control of Natural Light and Ventilation

 Safetyline Jalousie louvre windows are available in a variety of different glass types from clear to Low E, tinted and even Vacuum glass.
-Having an array of options allows you to select the appropriate glass type to control light and heat transmittance based on both the climate and the window’s position in your building.
+Having an array of options allows you to select the appropriate glass type for natural ventilation and to control light and heat transmittance based on both the climate and the window’s position in your building.

-Furthermore, Safetyline Jalousie offers window spans of up to 1.4m.
-Again, this allows for greater natural light penetration and reduces the amount of framing.
+Furthermore, Safetyline Jalousie offers louvre windows that span up to 1.4m, allowing greater natural light penetration and reduces the amount of framing.

-Finally, you can adjust Safetyline’s windows to various opening levels allowing you to control the airflow into the room.
+Finally, you can adjust Safetyline’s windows to various opening levels to control the airflow into the room.